Title I Overview

 Mrs. Sherri Shiver, Instructional Coach

-My name is Sherri Shiver, and this is my twelfth year in the Auburn City School System and I feel it is a privilege to be part of a group of so many dedicated educators.
+Hello!
+This is my fifteenth year in the Auburn City School System and I feel it is a privilege to be part of a group of so many dedicated educators.
 This year will begin my twenty-third year of educational experience.
 I have a bachelor’s degree in Early Childhood Education and a master’s degree in Instructional Leadership and Administration.
 I have teaching experience in kindergarten, 1st grade, and 4th grade.
 I have also served as a Title I teacher assistant, and have been the Instructional Coach at CWES for the past seven years.
 I have a passion for teaching children that motivates me daily, and my greatest reward is seeing a student turn on a huge SMILE because they have succeeded!